 Pancake Day is just around the corner!
 If you don’t fancy making your own pancakes this year (although I do have the perfect pancake recipe for you), London is no short of restaurants serving some spectacular pancakes to celebrate the occasion.
-Whilst some are currently closed due to restrictions, many are available via delivery platforms.
-I’ve included them here on the list so that you can bookmark them for visiting when the restaurants reopen again!
+Whether you are into fluffy American-style buttermilk pancakes, jiggly Japanese souffle pancakes, mini Pofferrtjes or giant Dutch pancakes etc., London’s got it and they come in unique flavour combos that you may not have thought of before!
 So here it is, a list of the best pancakes in London to satisfy all your pancake cravings.

 *Header photo credits to Where The Pancakes Are